ines/course-starter-python/docs/index.md

 <br>

-each md file in here will need the specified yaml that Ines explains:
+each `chapter.md` file will need this yaml specification that Ines explains:

 ```
 ---